Who’s Afraid of the Aging Brain?

 It may be obvious, just through observation, that our bodily functions decline as we age.
 We don’t heal as quickly as we used to, we have a tendency to get sick more readily, and we often lack the energy of our youth.
 Much of this can be attributed to cellular function.
 If our cells are in tip-top shape, our organs operate ideally, and as an organism, we thrive.

 So how do we take care of our cells?
-Let’s look at five factors linked to brain health and briefly discuss the mechanisms behind them.
+Let’s look at six factors linked to brain health and briefly discuss the mechanisms behind them.

 1 – Inflammation & Oxidative Stress